tprlab/pitanq-selfwalk/README.md

 It was developed for <a href="https://pitanq.com">Raspberry Pi powered robot PiTanq</a> but can be applied to any similar vehicle.

 ## Data
-The neural network is a multi-label classifier trained with 3 classes of picture: forward, left and right.
+The neural network is a multi-label classifier trained with 3 classes of pictures: forward, left and right.
 The data was received by road recognition on photos, then the photos were reduced and their centers 64x64 were taken as input for this network.
 A zip-archive with the initial pics is in this repo.